gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 If this fails you need to fix it before upgrading to 8.0.
 Also see https://about.gitlab.com/getting-help/

+#### 2. Check source and target database types

-- (2) Check what databases you use on your GitLab server and your CI server.
+Check what databases you use on your GitLab server and your CI server.
   Look for the 'adapter:' line.
 If your CI server and your GitLab server use the same database adapter no special care is needed.
 If your CI server uses MySQL and your GitLab server uses PostgreSQL you need to pass a special option